Strong Convergence of the Linear Implicit Euler Method for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Mathematical setting and main results

-where $\Gamma(\alpha)$ is the Gamma function (see \cite{Henry}).
-Let us now turn to the space discretization of our problem \eqref{model}.
+Let us start with the space discretization of our problem \eqref{model}.
 We start by splitting the domain $\Lambda$ in finite triangles.
 Let $\mathcal{T}_h$ be the triangulation with maximal length $h$ satisfying the usual regularity assumptions, and $V_h \subset V$ be the space of continuous functions that are piecewise linear over the triangulation $\mathcal{T}_h$.
-We consider the projection $P_h$ from $H=L^2(\Lambda)$ to $V_h$ defined for every $u\in H$ by
+We consider the projection $P_h$ from $H=L^2(\Lambda)$ to $V_h$ defined by

 The discrete operator $A_h : V_h\longrightarrow V_h$ is defined by